Some history

 A true passion for materials and textures

-Working with natural fibers, organic materials, like hemp with a history has become for more than 2 years, not only a passion but almost an obsession.
-Giving them a second life, transforming them, continuing to indirectly support a sector.
-Today, hemp, tomorrow another natural fiber, according to my travels and discoveries, and my meetings with people…
+Working with natural fibers and organic materials, like hemp, which has a rich history, has become not only a passion for me but almost an obsession.
+Giving these materials a second life, transforming them, and continuing to indirectly support a sector is incredibly fulfilling.
+Today, it’s hemp, tomorrow it may be another natural fiber, inspired by my travels, discoveries, and the people I meet…

 An aesthetic but also and above all, an eco-responsible approach.

 Hemp is above all a “green” plant, according to the original meaning of the term.
 It is the most sustainable plant on Earth.
-Some people consider Hemp among one of the greenest fabrics a person can obtain as it offers more responsible and eco-friendly consumption: it uses only a fraction of the water that cotton, and even organic cotton require to grow.
+Some people consider hemp to be one of the greenest fabrics available, as it promotes more responsible and eco-friendly consumption.
+Hemp requires only a fraction of the water that cotton, and even organic cotton, needs to grow.

-Very sensitive to the protection of the environment and to the questioning of overabundance and superfluity, it was therefore an obvious choice for me to recycle all these beautiful materials and old hemp fabrics.
-My aesthetic choice: to keep them natural in order to sublimate the effects of the weaving and/or the inherent defects of the material and its ageing, or to transform them and dye them in organic and natural colors.
+My aesthetic choice is to keep them natural to highlight the effects of the weaving and the inherent imperfections of the material and its aging, or to transform and dye them in organic and natural earthy colors.

-My dyeing’s are made in France with a partner, who since decades dyes and sublimates textiles (new and old) for major Fashion & Haute Couture houses but also for creative craftsmen, like me.
-They are passionate, and they work in the respect of the environmental standards.
+My dyes are made in France with a partner who has been dyeing and enhancing textiles (both new and old) for major fashion and haute couture houses for decades, as well as for creative artisans like me.
+They are passionate about their work and adhere to environmental standards.

 We work hand in hand and each dye bath is a discovery.
 The colors I have chosen to develop are muted and timeless.